mrinalbankar/node-express-sql/README.md

 # node-express-sql
-api's created in node-express and MySQL queries.
+api's created using node-express and MySQL queries.